ICIQ-DMP/ICIQ-DMP.github.io/_posts/iMarina/Developer-Guide/2025-07-04-Programming_Standard.md

-# 🧭 Programming Standards for developers
+# 🧭 Programming Standard for developers

 This document defines the main tools and practices used in the iMarina-load project to ensure consistent development, testing, and deployment workflows.